mrporterphysics/mrporterphysics.github.io/Presentations/Forces/talks/Dynamics2023.md

 2. Identify the interactions:
     - do you notice compression, stretching, or shear
     - do you notice one or more than one interaction
-    - what evidence to you have for that interaction occuring?
+    - what evidence to you have for that interaction occurring?
 3. Report findings